Pinnun/MADT8101-Seminar-in-Advanced-Analytic/6 VOC/README.md

 - In the following discussion, we'll explore natural language processing techniques and real-world applications that brands employ to gain deeper insights into the digital consumer's voice.

-# Use Case of Voice of Customer : SALA Samui Chaweng Beach Resort
 ***Step to do Voice of Customer (VOC) with NLP***
 - Data processing/analyzing
 - Data cleansing